 Natalie Lament, air-Q: Among other things, you have tested smart air purifiers with integrated sensors with the air-Q. In your opinion, where is the relevance of an additional air measuring device?

-Schmerer: That is easy to explain.
-The purifiers we examined usually only have a fine dust sensor integrated, which in some cases only analyzes particle sizes down to 2.5 pm.
+Schmerer: That's easy to explain.
+The purifiers we tested usually only have an integrated fine dust sensor, which in some cases only analyzes particle sizes up to 2.5 pm.
 But air purifiers also clean the air of substances that can only be detected indirectly or not at all by the integrated sensor, such as VOCs.
-The idea is to clean the air not only on the basis of a single sensor, but much more efficiently thanks to the comprehensive analyses of a sensitive multi-sensor device such as the air-Q.
+The idea is to clean the air not just using a single sensor, but much more efficiently thanks to the comprehensive analysis of a sensitive multi-sensor device such as the air-Q.

 Natalie Lament, air-Q: You not only had the air-Q live in action, but after longer tests (e.g. at night) you evaluated the data via the app?

-Schmerer: Yes, that also interested me personally.
-The beauty of the air-Q is that it records the data and then displays it graphically very nicely via the desktop interface.
-You don't necessarily have to use your phone with the small screen either, you can track it comfortably via the big screen.
-During the test, we were able to observe very interesting aspects, as the problem with Sahara dust in Munich arose during the test period.
-Whenever you ventilated, you might have been able to lower the CO₂ concentration in the room, but you brought more particulates into your home.
+Schmerer: Yes, I was personally interested in that too.
+The nice thing about the air-Q is that it records the data and then displays it very nicely graphically on the desktop interface.
+You don't necessarily have to use the cell phone with the small screen, but can follow it comfortably on the large screen.
+During the test, we were able to observe very interesting aspects, as the problem with Sahara dust occurred in Munich during the test period.
+Whenever you ventilated, you might have been able to reduce the CO₂ concentration in the room, but you got more particulates into the apartment.

 Natalie Lament, air-Q: What expectations did you have of the air-Q and were they met?